Tackling Algorithmic Bias in Neural-Network Classifiers using Wasserstein-2 Regularization: Bibliography

 We additionally focus on how to train neural network classifiers with fairness constraints for images since neural networks are particularly flexible models and can treat huge volumes of data.
 Very little work has however been done so far to ensure fair decisions with neural networks \cite{NguyenAnnaArxiv2018,ManishaArxiv2018,RaffDSAA2018}.
 The existing literature also does not explicitly explain how to compute the gradients of the loss terms ensuring fair decisions.
-It additionally does not use Wasserstein-based regularization, which was recently shown in \cite{JiangUAI19} as a powerful solution for this purpose.
+It additionally does not use Wasserstein-based regularization, which was recently shown in \cite{JiangUAI19} as an interesting solution for this purpose.
+In addition to the use Wasserstein-2 regularization instead of Wasserstein-1 regularization, our methodology differs from \cite{JiangUAI19} in different aspects.
+We first make our predictions using neural-networks and not logistic-regression in order to train more flexible decision rules.
+By using the standard back-propagation formalism, we therefore do not directly compute the Wasserstein distance gradients with respect to the model parameters but with respect to the model outputs.
+As the Wasserstein distances are based on probability distribution, we then formalize and rigorously model a new interpretation of the impact of specific neural-network outputs on the continuous distribution of its outputs.
+We then show how to discretize this model with a numerical strategy that scales well to large datasets.
+We finally explicitly develop how to handle the estimation of these gradients when using mini-batch training, which is extremely common for neural networks.